pedrotchang/maincv/rendercv_output/Pedro_Tae_Young_Chang_CV.typ

 )
 #one-col-entry(
   content: [
-    #v(design-highlights-top-margin);#highlights([Collaborated directly with C-suite executives to design and implement strategic operational frameworks, resulting in a 25\% enhancement in overall organizational performance through data-driven decision-making processes.],[Authored a detailed strategic plan that led to the successful acquisition of a \$300K contract with Mercy House; the plan included innovative approaches that are now standard practice within the organization.],[Crafted comprehensive pamphlets on Brite Service Industries and industry-specific topics, enhancing client comprehension by directly addressing top five most frequently misunderstood concepts within the service sector.],[Directed the adoption of new technologies such as Teams, Calendly, and Loom, overseeing the onboarding of these integrations to boost productivity and communication with over 150 clients.],)
+    #v(design-highlights-top-margin);#highlights([Collaborated directly with C-suite executives to design and implement strategic operational frameworks, resulting in a 25\% enhancement in overall organizational performance through data-driven decision-making processes.],[Crafted comprehensive pamphlets on Brite Service Industries and industry-specific topics, enhancing client comprehension by directly addressing top five most frequently misunderstood concepts within the service sector.],[Directed the adoption of new technologies such as Teams, Calendly, and Loom, overseeing the onboarding of these integrations to boost productivity and communication with over 30 clients.],)
   ],
 )